who we are

 I’m Jess, the artist also known as Pookie McNoodles, and I’ve been making art and hustling since the day I was born.
 My professional work includes co-founding an independent record label, working as an illustrator, designer, app and web developer, kid’s educational content and program developer, and writing for network television and big screen.

-Tyson Estes would like to entertain you.
+Tyson would like to entertain you.
 A former producer, art director, set dresser in the television and film industry, Tyson has spent the past decade working as an abstract artist.
 He has developed several techniques and processes with which he makes his beautiful organic, large-scale abstracts, and is known for his texture work and use of unconventional materials.

 His pieces can be found around the world in homes and professional buildings, and galleries in California and Texas.
 He specializes in ethereal, transcendent colors, textures and compositions, and excels in creating spaces designed to build a mood.
+Tyson and Jess love building light sculptures.

 I love music and sound and have been a musician my entire life.
 I grew up as a trombonist in high school (were there really no saxophones left when we were picking instruments???) and went on to write music in all types of capacities from songwriting for bands I’ve been in, to scoring films, to producing records.
 I currently run a music production company (52nd Street Productions) with co-producer and musician Mark Rodriguez, in addition to producing music with my bearchilde friends.